Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Methods

 At a high level we describe the principles of our 2020 challenge as follows.
 Using knowledge we gained through the 2019 challenge, we identified a few key alterations for 2020.
 These include: \begin{itemize} \item A new imaging anatomy, the brain, the most commonly-imaged organ using MRI. \item A focus on an evaluation of pathology depiction rather than overall image quality impressions to strengthen the connection between the challenge evaluation and clinical practice. \item An emphasis on generalization with the introduction of a new ``Transfer'' track where participants were asked to run their models on multi-vendor data. \item We removed the single-coil track and moved to a pure multi-coil challenge to increase the clinical relevance of the submitted models. \item Due to easier practical implementation and removal of the single-coil track, we used pseudo-equispaced subsampling masks (i.e., equispaced masks with a modification for achieving exact 4X/8X sampling rates) rather than random.
-We maintained the fully-sampled center due to its utility for autocalibrating parallel imaging methods \cite{sodickson1997simultaneous,griswold2002generalized,uecker2014espirit} and compressed sensing \cite{lustig2008compressed}. \item In the 2019 challenge our baseline model was a U-Net \cite{ronneberger2015u}; however, winning models \cite{pezzotti2020adaptive,wang2019pyramid,putzky2019rim} of the 2019 challenge were variational network/cascading models \cite{knoll2020advancing}.
-For the 2020 challenge, we provided a much stronger baseline model based on an End-to-End Variational Network \cite{sriram2020end}. \end{itemize}
+This follows more closely sampling patterns (and relaxation effects) that are used for parallel imaging in vendor sequences, facilitating easier clinical deployment.
+We maintained the fully-sampled center due to its utility for autocalibrating parallel imaging methods~\cite{sodickson1997simultaneous,griswold2002generalized,uecker2014espirit} and compressed sensing~\cite{lustig2008compressed}. \item In the 2019 challenge our baseline model was a U-Net~\cite{ronneberger2015u}; however, winning models~\cite{pezzotti2020adaptive,wang2019pyramid,putzky2019rim} of the 2019 challenge were variational network/cascading models~\cite{knoll2020advancing}.
+For the 2020 challenge, we provided a much stronger baseline model based on an End-to-End Variational Network~\cite{sriram2020end}. \end{itemize}